 Who can participate

-- Grand Prize – brave reporting published by a media based in one of the European Union’s partner countries on development and cooperation;
+- International Prize – reporting published by a media outlet based in one of the European Union’s international partnership and neighbourhood countries;

-- Europe Prize – reporting published by a media based in the European Union (not including the United Kingdom);
+- Europe Prize – reporting published by a media outlet based in the European Union;